dgk3593/dl-model/README.md

 A web app to view 3D models from the game Dragalia Lost

+### Note: This will stay up for as long as possible

 ## Features

 -   All adventurers, dragons, weapons, bosses, and more with their animations